vubiostat/r-yaml/README.md

 The algorithm used whenever there is no YAML tag explicitly provided is located in the [implicit.re](src/implicit.re) file.
 This file is used to create the [implicit.c](src/implicit.c) file via the [re2c](http://re2c.org/) program.
-If you want to change this algorith, make your changes in `implicit.re`, not `implicit.c`.
+If you want to change this algorithm, make your changes in `implicit.re`, not `implicit.c`.
 The `make` targets will automatically update the C file as needed, but you'll need to have the `re2c` program installed for it to work.